apache/servicecomb-website/_docs/quick-start.md

 ```bash
 cd samples/bmi
 ```
-In the windows development environment, the docker is started in the virtual machine, so the **Service Center** IP address of the micro service needs to be modified as the virtual machine IP address.
-Modify the 2 configuration file [calculator|webapp]/src/main/resources/microservice.yaml, changed <a>http://127.0.0.1:30100</a> to <a>http://192.168.99.100:30100</a> , where 192.168.99.100 is the virtual machine IP address.
+**Note**: In windows development environment, the docker runs inside the virtual machine.
+The IP address of **Service Center** needs to be modified as the virtual machine\'s IP address.
+Modify the 2 configuration files [calculator\|webapp]/src/main/resources/microservice.yaml, changed <a>http://127.0.0.1:30100</a> to <a>http://192.168.99.100:30100</a> , where 192.168.99.100 is the virtual machine\'s IP address.

 2. Run microservices.
 ```bash
 cd calculator; mvn spring-boot:run